nippur72/Saltarelle.AngularJS/README.md

 # Saltarelle.AngularJS

-An attempt to port AngularJS to C# and Saltarelle compiler.

-This very first version is very rough and badly written due to several reason.
-The main obstacle is that AngularJS is too inclined to exploit the dynamic nature of JavaScript, making it very difficult to write an import library for a static language like C#.

-At this stage, consider it as an experiment rather than anything useful for a real project.
+This is an import library of AngularJS JavaScript framework for the C#-Saltarelle-compiler, allowing to write AngularJS applications in C# instead of javascript.

+At this stage, only the very basic parts of the framework are covered.

+# Reserved names in AngularJS

+AngularJS unfortunately names all its object with the `$` prefix (e.g. `$scope`) thus making them not available in C#.
+To avoid this, the `_` underscore character is used in placed of the `$` sign for known objects.
+The library takes care of translating it back to `$`.
+So for example in your C# code you'll write `_scope` instead of `$scope`.

 # How to use this library

-Saltarelle.AngularJS is not a pure metadata import library, there are some helper functions that are written in C#, so it's necessary to link the file "Saltarelle.AngularJS.js".
-Copy "Saltarelle.AngularJS.js" from this repo to the "Scripts/" directory and put a reference like this:
+Saltarelle.AngularJS is not a pure metadata import library, there are some helper functions that are written in C#, so it's necessary to link the file `Saltarelle.AngularJS.js`.
+Copy `Saltarelle.AngularJS.js` from this repo to the `Scripts/` directory and put a reference like this:

 ```HTML
 <script src="Scritps/Saltarelle.AngularJS.js"></script>
 ```

-just after after the mscorlib.js reference.
-Also add a reference to "Saltarelle.AngularJS.dll" in your Saltarelle project references.
+just after after the `mscorlib.js` reference.
+Also add a reference to `Saltarelle.AngularJS.dll` in your Saltarelle project references.

 To make the AngularJS namespace available, in your C# source files add: